MeijerRoy/MeijerRoy/README.md

 ### Hi there 👋

-I am Roy, a PhD candidate at Masatricht University at the Research Centre for Education and the Labour Market (ROA).
+I am Roy, a PhD candidate at the Research Centre for Education and the Labour Market (ROA - Maastricht University).

 <!--
 **MeijerRoy/MeijerRoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.